 Penny for penny, ounce for ounce, milk delivers more nutrition than just about any drink.
-Milk costs just 25 cents a glass and provides 9 essential nutrients, including calcium, vitamin D and potassium.
-Other drinks manufactured to be like dairy milk just can’t provide the same nutrition for your dollar.
+Milk costs just 25 cents a glass and provides 9 essential nutrients, including calcium and vitamin D. Other drinks manufactured to be like dairy milk just can’t provide the same nutrition for your dollar.
 Not only does my family love the taste of milk, we love how versatile it is.

 Looking for an easy breakfast recipe that and won’t break the bank, try my Make-Ahead Mini Broccoli Cheddar Frittatas.
 For just about $1.25 per serving (including the glass of milk!), you get a nutritious breakfast that gives you nutrients you need without breaking the bank.
 And the best part - you can prepare these the night before and keep them on hand for the week.

 Here are some other ways to keep “nutrition economics” in mind when at the grocery store:

 - DO: Learn to look at costs per nutrient.
 Check your labels and ask yourself: “Is the food I’m selecting packed with nutrients to keep my family fueled?”